-SCEN101 is an interdisciplinary general science course, with contributions from faculty in all of the departments in the College of Science.
-Specifically, the course will bring together statistics, math, biology, chemistry, and physics to explain topics related to the cosmos, life on earth, and humanity (for example, the big bang, evolution, and vaccines).
+SCEN102 is an interdisciplinary general science course, with contributions from faculty in all of the departments in the College of Science.
+Specifically, the course will bring together statistics, math, biology, chemistry, and physics to explain topics related to the environment (for example, global warming, energy, and agriculture).
 This course aims to teach inquiry and critical thinking while focusing on contemporary issues in science.
 The course is designed for non-majors; it is intended to be engaging to a broad audience (even those averse to or afraid of STEM) and has no prerequisites.
 Lectures and readings will not only expose students to the evidence supporting scientific theories, but will also explain how the data was collected, with emphasis on the scientific method.
 Class discussions (both inside and outside the classroom) and the end of semester project will provide opportunities for students to apply what they learn in class to current issues in science that impact society today.
 Please find several artifacts attached at the end of the syllabus, which are intended to support both the component area definition and core objectives.